-While counseling services are not offered to online students due to ethical and logistical reasons, the Counseling Center website’s Online Students page offers numerous including referral information, hotline numbers, wellness apps, and confidential online mental health screenings.
+While counseling services are not offered to online students due to ethical and logistical reasons, Mental Health and Wellness Services website’s Online Students page offers numerous including referral information, hotline numbers, wellness apps, and confidential online mental health screenings.

 When to Refer

-Consider referring a student to the Counseling Center if you notice:
+Consider referring a student to Mental Health and Wellness Services if you notice:

 How to Refer

 If you notice any of these warning signs, here’s how to make a referral.
 Inform the student in a straightforward, matter-of-fact manner of your concern.
 Be specific regarding the behavior patterns you have observed.
 Be empathic and listen to what the student has to say.
-At this point, suggest that he/she consider personal counseling and refer the student to the Counseling Center.
+At this point, suggest that he/she consider personal counseling and refer the student to Mental Health and Wellness Services.
 Except in cases where you reasonably suspect that there is a potential for harm to self or other (see, “What is an Emergency” below) a student has the right to refuse treatment.
-If you sense reluctance on the part of the student, you may encourage the use of the Counseling Center by suggesting that others have found it helpful: it’s at no additional cost, confidential, easy to make an appointment, and they may want to try going for one session.
+If you sense reluctance on the part of the student, you may encourage the use of Mental Health and Wellness Services by suggesting that others have found it helpful: it’s at no additional cost, confidential, easy to make an appointment, and they may want to try going for one session.
 Although we appreciate your concern for the student you are referring, the student has to call and make his/her own appointment.

 If the student agrees to the referral, you may: